Lockyy/scenario-generator-api/README.md

 It allows you to specify a branching scenario and then have the generate pick a random set of results from that scenario for you.

+## Setting up

+1. Clone the repo: `git clone git@github.com:scenario-generator/api.git`
+2. Bundle the gems `bundle install`
+3. Set up the database.yml file, you'll find an example database.yml at config/database.yml.example.
+4. You have three options for setting up the database.
+  i.
+Run `rake db:setup` to have an empty database. ii. or run `rake db:restore[example_database]` to import the example database which includes all the live generators. iii.
+Manually import the sql file that is stored at `db/backups/example_database.sql`.
+5. Run `rails s` to start the server.

 ### Example

 You have a game that allows you to pick a hat, some shoes, a sword, and a shield.
 There are ten of each.